Alameda Ecosystem

 Our Ecosystem

-Located in the historic town of Santar, Quinta da Alameda is a place where native forest coexists in perfect harmony with both young and centuries-old vines.
-Our ecosystem is home to a rich diversity of native fauna and flora.
-This ecosystem has been the subject of systematic study and cataloguing by professionals and biologists from higher education institutions.
+Located in the historic village of Santar, Quinta da Alameda is a place where native woodland lives in quiet dialogue with both young and centuries-old vines.
+Our ecosystem is home to an abundance of indigenous flora and fauna.
+This environment has been the subject of systematic study and cataloguing by professionals and biologists from higher education institutions.

 Here, the lush woodland forms an essential part of a vast agroforestry ecosystem, where biologist and researcher Paulo Barracosa explores species within the framework of sustainability, the vine–forest symbiosis and the preservation of Alameda’s habitats.